shortiefel/Dream-Studio/README.md

-# Dream Studio
+# Team Name: Dream Studio

 #-----------------Brief---------------------------------

-Dream Express is a top-down road builder game where players design a map by building roads to connect between different places
+Dreamland is a strategy simulation game where the player help to build a new city by building destinations that the residents wants and connect the roads from the houses to the destinations.
-—building one road at a time creates a transport system for the bustling city.
+Try to expand the city as much as possible without having a money deficit and redesign your routes to get everyone to their destinations.

 #------------Software Name------------------------------

-Dream Express
+Dreamland

 #-------------Authors-----------------------------------